-Body Changes In Week 28 Of Pregnancy:
+Body Changes In This Week

 During the 28th week, changes in your body may results in some trouble for you:

 - Braxton Hicks contractions: They are the false contractions that help the body to get ready for labor contractions.
-They are occasional, but if they continue to be regular, they could be preterm contractions, and you must see your doctor at once (13).
+They are occasional, but if they continue to be regular, they could be preterm contractions, and you must see your doctor (13).